rails/rails/guides/source/configuring.md

 You can find more detailed configuration options in the [Action Cable Overview](action_cable_overview.html#configuration).

+#### `config.action_cable.precompile_assets`

+Determines whether the Action Cable assets should be added to the asset pipeline precompilation.
+It has no effect if Sprockets is not used.
+The default value is `true`.

 ### Configuring Active Storage

 `config.active_storage` provides the following configuration options: